-Major must consist of 48 credits
+Major must cons sist of 48 credits

-Option 1: 16 credits from three disciplines or Option 2: 24 credits from two disciplines from two additional disciplines
+Option 1: 16 credits from three disciplines or

+Option 2: 24 credits from two disciplines

 Option 3: 24 credits from one discipline and 12 credits

+from two additional disciplines

 Students must obtain the approval from each discipline expert.
 Courses may not be applied twice to satisfy general education and major requirements.